pnavin9/Recruitnxt/README.md

     - Replace `<folder containing resumes>` with the path to the folder containing candidate resumes.
     - This command makes predictions using the trained model.
 Set the last argument to `False` for inference/prediction.

+Note: You might need to change some paths because some of the required files are present in DataScource

 ## Dependencies

 - Python 3.x